Akalu/cloud-security/README.md

 * JDK 11
 * Spring Boot 2.4.3 (which in turn requires Java Developer Kit (JDK) 8 or higher)
 * Lombok library
-* Docker (used to instantiate RabbitMQ 3.6 (https://www.rabbitmq.com/) and MongoDB 4.4 (https://www.mongodb.com/)
+* Docker (used to instantiate Keycloak server and resource and client applications)